 - Star Trek: Voyager.
 Although not a robot, Seven of Nine's nanoprobes or cyborg implants were often used to solve the crisis-of-the-week.

 - In the Culture novels by Iain M. Banks, drones have a variety of forcefields that they can fold into all manner of shapes in order to accomplish different tasks.
 For example, they can make a field around themselves and others to operate as a protective shield, fold a field into a tube to channel liquid or produce an atom-thin shield that can be oscillated in order to cut through virtually any material like a knife through butter (plus lasers and a variety of surveillance abilities).
 They are so adaptable they can even perform emergency brain surgery in the field on short notice.
 Do not piss off a drone.

 - The advanced combat/assassination droids are literally swarms of nanobots that have all the above abilities plus they can make themselves into any kind of physical weapon imaginable (and with a "brain" that extends into hyperspace for raw data storage, they can imagine quite a bit)

 - Averted in "Bill the Galactic Hero".
 His Swiss Army foot rarely worked right, like when he wanted a laser and it shot a condom out.

-- The fasrad in the Philip K. Dick short story "Sales Pitch" is a literal Do-Anything Robot.
+- The fasrad in the Philip K Dick short story "Sales Pitch" is this.
 It even serves as its own salesman.
 And it absolutely will not stop.
 Ever.
 Until you buy it.